 Fonio, one of Africa’s oldest grains, is typically cultivated in the West African region.
 It is a variation of millet yet has a nutty flavour and a texture at the intersect of couscous and quinoa.
 It is used in porridge, stews, salads and in ground form as flour for various recipes.

 Fonio is a gluten-free grain packed with fibre to aid digestion.
-It contains a variety of vitamins and minerals, which altogether aid in promoting strong bones and teeth; strengthen nails and hair; promote a healthy heart; control diabetes among other benefits.
+It contains an variety of vitamins and minerals which altogether aid in promoting strong bones and teeth; strengthening nails and hair; promoting a healthy heart; controlling diabetes and many more benefits.
 1 cooked cup contains 170 calories, 1g of fibre, 0.5g of fat, 2 grams of protein and 39g of carbs.

 Sorghum is a grain found in various varieties including white, yellow, red, black and brown.
 It can be cooked and eaten like quinoa or white rice, milled into a flour for baking or popped like popcorn.
 It has been harvested on the continent for centuries and is used in traditional cooking as well as to make beer and syrups.